Creates a new user or replaces an existing user in the system. For more details, see User Management.

 The tag value is always a string, and the maximum number of characters for the tag value is 256.

-For details about specifying tags in a statement, see Tag Quotas for Objects & Columns.
+For details about specifying tags in a statement, refer to Tag Quotas for Objects & Columns.

 Access Control Requirements¶